Police seek why 72-year-old gunman shot up LA dance hall - KESQ

 Associated Press

 MONTEREY PARK, Calif.
-(AP) — The search for the motive behind the shooting massacre that killed 11 people at a Los Angeles-area dance hall led police to a mobile home community as they probed the past of the 72-year-old suspect Monday and his relationship to the ballroom.
+(AP) — The search for the motive behind the shooting massacre at a Los Angeles-area ballroom dance hall led police to a mobile home community as they probed the past of the 72-year-old suspect Monday and his relationship to the club.

-Sheriff’s deputies from Los Angeles County searched the home in a gated senior community where Huu Can Tran lived in the town of Hemet, an hour’s drive from the scene of the crime in Monterey Park, Hemet police spokesperson Alan Reyes told The Associated Press.

-Monterey Park Police Chief Scott Wiese said he wasn’t aware of the search results or if Tran, who died of a self-inflicted gunshot wound, left behind any note indicating what drove him to shoot up the dance hall.
+Meanwhile, the death toll rose to 11 after health officials announced that one of the 10 people who were wounded had died.

-My Nhan, 65, Lilian Li, 63, and Xiujuan Yu, 57, were the three women named.
-Two other women were in their 60s, and one was in her 70s.
-Valentino Alvero, 68, was the only man identified.
-Three men in their 70s and one in his 60s were also killed.
+My Nhan, 65, and Lilian Li, 63, were the first two women named.
+Two other women were in their 60s, and one was in her 50s.
+Three men were in their 70s, and two in their 60s were also killed.

-Nhan’s family said in a statement that she was a loving person whose kindness was contagious, and was a regular at the Star Ballroom Dance Studio.

-“It’s what she loved to do.
-But unfairly, Saturday was her last dance,” the family said.
-“We are starting the Lunar New Year broken.
-We never imagined her life would end so suddenly.”
+Officials did not disclose an age for the 11th fatality, which was announced by the LA County Department of Health Services.

 In the uncontested case, Tran noted in a filing that he could not get away from work to attend any court hearings, though he did not disclose where he worked or what he did.

-His ex-wife told CNN that they married soon after they met at the dance hall.
+His ex-wife told CNN that they married soon after they met.
 While she is named in court papers, she asked not to be identified because of the sensitivity of the case.

-She said he would become upset if she missed a step dancing, but was never violent toward her.
+She said he would become upset if she missed a step dancing, but was never violent with her.

-Tran eventually moved from the San Gabriel Valley, a melting pot for Asian immigrants, and settled in Hemet, a low-income community of many retirees 75 miles (120 kilometers) east of Los Angeles in Riverside County.
+Tran eventually moved from the San Gabriel Valley, a melting pot for Asian immigrants, and settled in a mobile home community for those 55 and up in Hemet, 75 miles east of Los Angeles in Riverside County.
+Police searched his home there Sunday night.

-Tran lived in The Lakes at Hemet West, a gated community off a busy road with a view of snow-covered mountains.
-The development boasts of amenities including a 9-hole golf course, a shuffleboard court and a dance floor.
-Properties listed for sale ranged from $45,000 to $222,000.

 Hemet police had no records of any incidents involving Tran in the community or calls for service at his home, Reyes said.